Pyt-logo

 5. Amethyst

 Blue Sapphire was declared the national gemstone at the turn of this century.
-Among tourists, Colombo and Kandy are two of the most favourite places to shop gems and other jewellery.
-I know, Kandy is a city that not only has a lot of tea estates; it has everything.
+Among tourists, Colombo and Kandy are two of the most favourite places to shop for gems and other jewellery.
+I know, Kandy is a city that not only has a lot of tea estates, but it has everything.
 Walking along the streets of these two cities and trying to find exquisite gems is an overwhelming yet pleasurable task.
-Look out for certifications too, you don’t want to be cheated by someone posing as a native.
+Look out for certifications too; you don’t want to be cheated by someone posing as a native.

 7. Coconut Delicacies

-Coconut is an inseparable part of the Sri Lanka diet.
+Coconut is an inseparable part of the Sri Lankan diet.
 Pretty much all products have some form of coconut in them.
-Right from rice & curry for lunch to late night desserts, coconut is a common raw material.
+Right from rice & curry for lunch to late-night desserts, coconut is a common raw material.
 To ensure that the taste does not leave you for a while, pack some of the snack items made of coconut from local markets.
-Coconut oil has countless heath benefits, coconut water cools our body, and ketchup can be swapped with coconut relish.
+Coconut oil has countless health benefits, coconut water cools our body, and ketchup can be swapped with coconut relish.
 Not just this, but many other coconut snacks ranging from chocolates, coconut milk and cream are available.
 Traditional desserts and sweets like the Watalappan and Helapa are also made from grated coconut.
-Coconut products are one too many and hence they are a necessary inclusion in the things to bring back from Sri Lanka.
+Coconut products are one too many, and hence they are a necessary inclusion in the things to bring back from Sri Lanka.

 8. Batik products

-Sri Lankans have a great taste when it comes to cooking and creating art (actually cooking can be art too).
-Batik is a form of artwork which focusses on dyeing fabrics in ornate patterns.
+Sri Lankans have a great taste when it comes to cooking and creating art (actually, cooking can be art too).
+Batik is a form of artwork which focuses on dyeing fabrics in ornate patterns.
 Wax is a main component in this process.
-Batik as an art form is not indigenous to Sri Lanka; it is popular world-over and hence the high demand for such products among tourists.
+Batik as an art form is not indigenous to Sri Lanka; it is popular worldwide, and hence the high demand for such products among tourists.

-One of the good things about these items is the range that comes with it.
-People can find the one pattern and colour that match their wants and needs.
+One of the good things about these items is the range that comes with them.
+People can find the one pattern and colour that matches their wants and needs.
 This way, everybody leaves happy.

 Apart from Batik products, the country also hosts artisans who are highly skilled in handwoven fabrics and moonstone carvings.